na-na-hi/renget/archive/smgenlorePh2P1.md

 ***

    Anubis, still on the run from Ares, crosses Atlantis *(this location is never brought up again lol, ~~I think they might have just been trying to say the Atlantic in an overcomplicated historically inaccurate way; given 'the Atlantic' was known as 'Atlantiko(s)' in ancient times~~)*, to reach the Mayan Pantheon.
-   He's ushered to Awilix, quickly explains the situation to her, then Awilix explains that Camazotz is taking full advantage of the havoc to go hunting and feast on easy targets, and asks for some help.
-Anubis looks for him in the forest, gets swarmed and scratched up, Anubis deathpulses the entire swarm and draws Camazotz out.
-Camazotz fucks around for a bit with echoes, Anubis figures out which voice is real and grabs Camazotz.
+   He's ushered by some local mortals to Awilix, quickly explains the situation to her, then Awilix explains that Camazotz is taking full advantage of the havoc to go hunting and feast on easy targets, and asks for some help.
+Anubis looks for him in the forest, gets swarmed and scratched up by small bats, Anubis deathpulses the entire swarm and draws Camazotz out.
+Camazotz fucks around for a bit by speaking using bounced echoes, Anubis figures out which voice is real and gets a grip of Camazotz.
 \>*“You underestimate me Zotzy"*
 \>*“You overestimate me Noobis"*
 Camazotz explains the clouds abroad aren't bats but... but *crows!?*

    Cut back to Susano-O, and yeah, it's 'revealed' all along that it was the Morrigan just causing chaos and turning people against each other.
-Just because she could.
+Just because she could

    No reason.

    That's it.

    ...